 The Lawrence Headquarters Branch is responsible for reference support to all system Branches, and thus must maintain the most current and comprehensive collection of reference sources.
 The reference staff also utilizes the resources of the Statewide Reference Center when necessary.

-No one format, such as print, CD-ROM, or Internet databases, should be given absolute priority.
+No one format, such as print or Internet databases, should be given absolute priority.
 Those resources which are acquired should be looked at on the basis of the following criteria: ease of use; popular demand; currency; price and what they add to the collection that other works in the same subject area do not.

 Reference librarians have the responsibility of evaluating new books for the collection and for keeping the collection current.
 Important collection development tools include Library Journal, Kirkus Reviews, Booklist, and electronic selection tools (which bring together reviews form many publications.)